Rockwall County, Texas

 Rockwall County is a county in the U.S. state of Texas.
-At 149 square miles, Rockwall County has the smallest area of any Texas county.
-Per the 2020 Census, its population was 107,819.
-Its county seat is Rockwall.
-The county and city are named for a wall-like subterranean rock formation that runs throughout the county.

-Rockwall County is part of the Dallas-Fort Worth-Arlington metropolitan statistical area.
-It was one of the top 25 fastest-growing counties in the U.S. in 2010.
-Rockwall County is listed as the sixth-wealthiest county in Texas.

-Cities in Rockwall county include Rockwall, Heath, Royse City, Fate, McClendon-Chisholm, Mobile City, and part of Rowlett.
+As of the 2020 census, the population was 107,819, and was estimated to be 131,307 in 2023, and 137,044 in 2024.
+Its county seat is Rockwall and both the county and city are named for a wall-like subterranean rock formation that runs throughout the county.
+Rockwall County is part of the Dallas–Fort Worth–Arlington metropolitan statistical area.
+It was one of the top 25 fastest-growing counties in the U.S. in 2009.
+Rockwall County is listed as the wealthiest county in Texas and the 17th-wealthiest in the United States by median household income.
+Cities in Rockwall County include Rockwall, Heath, Royse City, Fate, McClendon-Chisholm, Mobile City, and part of Rowlett.

 History

 Rockwall County was formed in 1873 from portions of Kaufman County.
 It split off because access to the county seat of Kaufman was inconvenient.
 It was named for its county seat, Rockwall.

 Rockwall County also is home to the great rock wall, which is no longer in public view today.